What kinds of reproductive diseases occur in ferrets?

 In such cases, medical management is the best option initially, until the ferret becomes stable enough to handle surgery.
 Hormonal treatment with leuprolide acetate (Lupron) a drug that inhibits further ovulation is effective in the vast majority of cases.
 Another option is the placement of a Deslorelin implant – a small microchip-like implant that goes under the skin and slowly releases hormones that suppress estrus.

 In cases where anemia is very severe, blood transfusions will be needed.
 If the packed cell volume (PCV), or percentage of red blood cells compared to total blood volume, falls below 15%, a transfusion is generally required.
-Ferrets do not have any identifiable blood types.
+Ferrets are very unusual, as they do not have any identifiable blood types.
 Blood from any ferret can be given to a ferret that needs a blood transfusion.
 An adult ferret can safely donate between 5 and 10 mL of blood, which can immediately be transfused into the anemic animal.

 A ferret in this debilitated state will also require nutritional and fluid supportive care in hospital.